lezer-parser/website/site/docs/guide/index.md

 Sometimes you want to take advantage of the fact that LR parsing happens in discrete steps, and have control over when the steps are performed.
-You can create a [parse](##common.PartialParse) object, represneting an in-progress parse, with the [`startParse`](##common.Parser.startParse) method.
+You can create a [parse](##common.PartialParse) object, representing an in-progress parse, with the [`startParse`](##common.Parser.startParse) method.
 You then repeatedly call [`advance`](##common.PartialParse.advance) to perform the next action, until you decide you have parsed enough or the method returns